CIS565-Fall-2014/Project4-Rasterizer/README.md

 I implemented a simple post-process anti-aliasing scheme.
 After the fragment shader stage (after lighting computations), I detected edge pixels by computing the color distances between neighboring pixels.
 If the difference in colors between adjacent pixels exceeded a predefined threshold, then that pixel was marked as an edge.
 Then, for all edge pixels, I applied a simple uniform blurring by averaging the edge pixel with its eight neighbors.

 In the first image below, the red pixels indicate edge pixels that are to be blurred.
 In the next images, you can see a closeup of the blurring results.
+The first image does not use anti-aliasing.
+Anti-aliasing has been applied to the second image.

 This was an interesting exercise which is very simple to understand, but I am not impressed with the results.
 An performance analysis comparing frame rates with and without anti-aliasing is included below in the section named "Performance analysis".